 Johannine Literature is a thematic approach to the study of John's Gospel and three epistles.
-Special consideration will be given to the historical and cultural context of these writings.
-Key passages will be analyzed and interpreted for their theological content.
-Prerequisites: Hermeneutics, Encountering God, Biblical Theology, Systematic Theology, New Testament History and Literature.
+Topics covered include authorship and audience considerations, major themes, organizational structure, and exegesis of key passages.
+Special emphasis is placed upon the historical and cultural context of these writings.
+Prerequisites: Hermeneutics